ahmadmuzakki29/go-syncer/README.md

 }
 ```

 Then in terminal execute this `curl http://localhost:9000/payment?payment_id=123 & curl http://localhost:9000/payment?payment_id=123`.
-That command will hit the API twice asynchronously if you run **go-syncer** server in debug mode you'd see `suspending 123  buffer: 2` it means that **go-syncer** hold the incoming `123` request and process count at the moment is 2 processes.
+That command will hit the API twice asynchronously

+If you run **go-syncer** server with `-log-level info` you'd see `suspending 123  buffer: 2`.
+It means that **go-syncer** hold the incoming `123` request and process count at the moment is 2 processes.

+##Thanks to

+- github.com/orcaman/concurrent-map
+- google.golang.org/grpc